 What To Expect

-When referred for behavioral treatment for headache, you and your child with meet with Dr. Benore or another member of his team.
+When referred for behavioral treatment for headache, you and your child with meet with Dr. Ethan Benore or another member of his team.
 After an initial evaluation, you will receive both general and specific recommendations that will aid in headache management.

 Often, we recommend specific training in behavioral skills.
 This is often provided in group format so children may benefit from learning skills with their peers; however individual treatment may be recommended.
 Treatment sessions address healthy lifestyle habits, relaxation training, stress management, and emotion control.